mdn/content/files/en-us/mdn/community/pull_requests/index.md

 ## Pull request review process

-We add reviewers automatically based on a `CODEOWNERS` file but, if there is a specific person you want to request review from, manually [request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review).
+Reviewer(s) are automatically assigned when you open a pull request based on a `CODEOWNERS` file, but if there is a specific person you want to request review from, you can [request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) manually.
-We also use auto-labeling on pull requests to help triage.
+We also use auto-labeling on pull requests to help us triage them.
-Maintainers will triage pull requests and add any additional labels, such as `needs-info` or `on-hold`, if needed based on context.
+Maintainers can further triage pull requests and add any additional labels, such as `needs-info` or `on-hold`, if needed based on context.

 If you want to review a pull request but are not listed as a reviewer, you may add yourself as one.
 It's polite to check with existing reviewers first by commenting on the pull request that you intend to start a review.